Read more about What is it?, Why is it important?, Where/when is it done?, Who does it?, What is the anticipated work product? and How is it done?

 Other available resources include:

-- Process Safety Incident Evaluation (PSIE) App for smartphones and tablets
+- Process Safety Incident Evaluation (PSIE) (currently being updated, expected 4Q 2022)

 - Process Safety Leading Indicators Industry Survey (2011)